 Development of an efficient and sustainable methodology for the elimination of emerging contaminants at WWTPs

 Waste water treatment as energy and mineral recovery utility

 Integrated business model for turning Bio-waste and sewage sludge into renewable energy and agri-urban Fertilizers

 Decreasing the impact of abandoned mines

 Validation of adsorbent materials and advanced oxidation techniques to remove emerging pollutants in treated wastewater

-GOMSA (Global Omnium Medioambiente S.A. and formerly SEASA) belongs to the Global Omnium group of companies and is in charge of BACTIWATER project management as the coordinating entity .
+GOMSL (Global Omnium Medioambiente S.L. and formerly SEASA) belongs to the Global Omnium group of companies and is in charge of BACTIWATER project management as the coordinating entity .

 Currently Global Omnium is a business group composed of 16 companies specialized in different areas related to water management.
 The main activities of the business group include drinking water supply, sanitation, purification, irrigation, construction and maintenance of hydraulic works.